Last updated April 13, 2021

 Jump to: Passport & Visa Expeditors

 Unless specifically authorized by a passport issuing office, no person may have more than one valid, or potentially valid, US passport of the same type at any one time.
-Following is a summary of the passport application process that was compiled from information provided by the US State Department, which maintains a web site at passports.state.gov.
+Following is a summary of the passport application process that was compiled from information provided by the U.S. State Department, which maintains a web site at travel.state.gov.